Picture this:

 There are two major incremental budgeting methods: top-down and bottom-up.

-Conversely, in a bottom-up approach, department managers build a recommended budget based on their strategic goals for the year.
+Conversely, in a bottom-up budgeting approach, department managers build a recommended budget based on their strategic goals for the year.
 They hand their budget assessment to senior management for approval and implementation.

 Four methods to budget for your business